mustafasarmadd/Cloud-Engineering-Journey/README.md

 - (partial day — anxious/low-focus for most of it, worked the last hour)

 ### Day 13 - 14th July 2026
+- Completed lesson 3.
+- Learned about Containers and Orchestration.
+- Learned about Amazon ECS, Amazon EKS, Amazon ECR and Amazon Fargate.
+- Learned about How these Services work together.
+Firstly, Uploading Container image to ECR, then choose an orchestration service based on your needs like ECS or EKS.
+Lastly, Select which compute platform to run your container like EC2 or Fargate.
+- Learned about every term and the whole process in detail.

+### Day 14 - 15th July 2026
 -
 ### Day 5 - 6th July 2026
 - Continued Module 2 from where I left off.